CISC4080/lab2_Python/README.md

 - Divide the list into two halves
 - Recursively sort both halves
 - Merge them into a sorted list
-- Return a **new sorted list**, note that this is different from the MergeSort we studied in class.

 - **Do NOT use Python built-in sorting (sorted() or .sort()).**

 3. For the **QuickSort** function: